rstacruz/responsive-modular-scale.css/README.md

 > Responsive typography using CSS variables

 This implements a basic [Modular Scale](http://www.modularscale.com/) system using CSS variables.
-Use this with [postcss-cssnext].
+Use this with [postcss-cssnext] and [postcss-import].

 [postcss-cssnext]: https://www.npmjs.com/package/postcss-cssnext
 [postcss-import]: https://www.npmjs.com/package/postcss-import